sdvdxl/influxdb.com/content/docs/v0.9/introduction/installation.md

 ### Hardware

-We recommend using an 2 SSD volumes.
-One for `wal` and one `data`.
+We recommend using two SSD volumes.
+One for the `influxdb/wal` and one for the `influxdb/data`.
 Depending on your load each volume should have around 1k-3k provisioned IOPS.
-The `data` volume should have more disk space with lower IOPS and the `wal` volume should have less disk space with higher IOPS.
+The `influxdb/data` volume should have more disk space with lower IOPS and the `influxdb/wal` volume should have less disk space with higher IOPS.

 Each machine should have a minimum of 8G RAM.